PAFP Resident Community Health Impact Grants

 rural and underserved populations;

-- Increased community-integration of FM resident
+- Increase community-integration of FM resident

-training and scholarly projects;
+training and scholarly projects

-- Collaboration with a community
+- Address a community

 health need; and

-Research Day event.
+Research Day event (April 2026).

 Looking for inspiration?